ChristianKienle/cdk/docs/docs/components/infinite-scroll/README.md

 ::: tip
 The CSS classes defined in that file are keeps to a minimum and don't introduce any visible styling. **It is up to you to make things look nice.**
 :::

+## Features

+*Infinite Scroll* has three main features that make it useful:

+1. **Renders only what is visible:** Imagine you have a list of *1000* items.
+It would be inefficient to render all *1000* items even though only (for example) 20 are visible at the same time.
+By only rendering the currently visible items *Infinite Scroll* can scroll through thousands of them with ease.
+2. **Emits *useful* scroll events:** For example, *Infinite Scroll* knows when you reach the bottom (or bottom) of the list while scrolling.
+This can come in handy when implementing more advanced features.
+One thing that comes to mind is to customize *Infinite Scroll* to show a loading indicator somewhere while loading is going on.
+3. **Automatically request more items:** By default, *Infinite Scroll* will ask you for more items once the user has scrolled near the bottom of the list.

+Even though *Infinite Scroll* is useful as is, there are higher level components that build on-top of it.
+The *[List](./../../api/list)* component is probably the most notably component that wraps *Infinite Scroll*.

 ## Examples